OfflineMind

 What computer do I need?

-Windows 10 or 11.
-At least 8 GB of memory.
-16 GB makes it faster.
+Windows 10 or 11 and at least 8 GB of memory.
+16 GB makes the bigger model comfortable.
+Nothing gets installed on the computer.

 Subscription?
 Account?